texhex/BiosSledgehammer/README.md

 The reason is that all TPM firmware is developed by 3rd parties so a change from TPM 1.2 to 2.0 can result in a LOWER firmware version when the vendor is changed (see [this article on the Dell wiki]( http://en.community.dell.com/techcenter/enterprise-client/w/wiki/11850.how-to-change-tpm-modes-1-2-2-0) – TPM Spec 1.2 is firmware 5.81 from WEC, TPM Spec 2.0 is firmware 1.3 from NTC).
 BIOS Sledgehammer checks both versions and if any of those two are higher than the current device reports, a TPM update is started.

 The current TPM firmware version of the device is retrieved and it is checked if the settings file contains an entry for this firmware version.
 Given that the current device has TPM firmware 6.40, the update can be performed as an entry for this version exists (**6.40 == Firmware\TPM12....**).
 However, if the device would have firmware 6.22 the update would fail because no entry for this version exists.

-The TPM update also requires that BitLocker is completely turned off (as any BitLocker keys are lost during the upgrade), so BIOS Sledgehammer will check if the system drive C: is encrypted with BitLocker and starts an automatic decryption before executing the update.
-This works for Windows 10, but fails in Windows 7 because the required BitLocker PowerShell module does not exist.
+The TPM update also requires that BitLocker is turned off (as any BitLocker keys are lost during the upgrade), so BIOS Sledgehammer will check if the system drive C: is encrypted with BitLocker and starts an automatic decryption before executing the update.
+This works for Windows 10, but fails in Windows 7 as the required BitLocker PowerShell module does not exist.

 Once this is all set and done, the source folder is copied to %TEMP% (to avoid any network issues) and the process is started from there.